Courses Offered:

 at CIHSR, Dimapur at Ph.# 03862 242555

-The need and demand for qualified healthcare providers is growing as the health seeking behaviour of the people increases.
-Only the formally trained Medical, Nursing and Paramedical staff will not be able to meet the growing need for human resources.
-So, the Health Sector Skill council (HSSC) & CMAI Short Courses will be of great help in bridging the gap in human resource challenges in health care.
+The need and demand for qualified healthcare providers are growing as the health-seeking behavior of people increases.
+Only the formally trained Medical, Nursing, and Paramedical staff will not be able to meet the growing need for human resources.
+So, the Health Sector Skill Council (HSSC) & CMAI Short Courses will be of great help in bridging the gap in human resource challenges in health care.

 Objectives of the course:

-- General Duty Assistants: To develop a pool of trained workforce which can be employed by hospitals and health care facilities as patient care assistants.
+• General Duty Assistants: To develop a pool of trained workforce that can be employed by hospitals and health care facilities as patient care assistants.

-- Home Health Aides: To develop qualified assistants (auxiliary care providers) who will provide routine individualized healthcare to the elderly, convalescents, or persons with disabilities at the home environment.
+• Home Health Aides: To develop qualified assistants (auxiliary care providers) who will provide routine individualized healthcare to the elderly, convalescents, or persons with disabilities in the home environment.

 Brief course outline:

-- Students are also encouraged to participate in various social & community based programme.
+• Students are also encouraged to participate in various social & community-based programmes.

-- Continuous evaluation through written and practical examinations is done and feedback provided to the students at the end of each term.
-Final evaluation will be done by external evaluators
+• Continuous evaluation through written and practical examinations is done and feedback is provided to the students at the end of each term.
+The final evaluation will be done by external evaluators

 Eligibility criteria: